 What to do in retirement?

 Retirement brings a lot of free time.
 Advanced thought about how to fill that time will further focus the picture.
-Some retirees hold part-time jobs that provide extra spending money.
 Some devote time to volunteerism, which may not generate income but costs little.
 Hobbyists spend money on materials, projects, and equipment.
 Travelers need extra money in their budget for transportation, dining, and entertainment.
 However, everyone should include occasional meals, trips, or evenings out in their financial planning.
 Provision Living broke down the “ideal retirement day” in its survey.
 Participants envisioned spending 2–3 hours socializing, 3–4 hours on leisure activities, and 1–2 hours dining out.
 Achieving this model throughout retirement would not be possible for the average person without allocating funds and practicing some restraint.
 According to Morgan Stanley, retirees who use more of their income on food and beverages to entertain and socialize at home show a more rapid decline in spending than other groups.
 This type of compromise, staying in with friends or family rather than going out, helps retirees enjoy life within their means.
 In reality, retirement for most is an average of all these scenarios: light work, volunteerism, hobbies, leisure activities, travel, entertaining in the home, and also dining out.
 With modest spending habits and some tradeoffs, they can afford the essentials and enjoy retirement, even if they do not feel they have enough saved.
 [4]

 Spending for most retirees follows a similar trajectory even with lifestyle variation.
 In early retirement, between ages 65 and 75, the rate of spending increases and then decreases in middle retirement, between the ages of 75 and 85.
 It rises again when health and long-term care needs become a factor toward the end of life.
 One financial strategy involves budgeting for this spending pattern, with more funds designated for the early and later part of retirement and less for the middle years.
-Part-time work in the early years can also help to offset the higher spending during that period and save more for the inevitable increase later on.

 Finances shouldn’t dictate the quality and enjoyment of life.
 Savers who conceptualize the life they want to lead in retirement can build a framework for spending and have a greater chance of realizing their dreams.
 SHP Financial can help you tailor a retirement plan based on your situation.
 For assistance in forming a comprehensive retirement strategy, click here to sign up for a complimentary review.